"False"

 NEWS On Sunday, September 15, Bildmuseet hosted the first of several Sunday lectures connected to the ongoing exhibition "8 Degrees / Contemporary Art on the Forests," this time in collaboration with Future Forests.

-The lecture was given by Klara Härgestam, a PhD candidate in rhetoric at Örebro University, on the polarizing forest debate and the attemt to understand the strong emotions tied to the forest.
+The lecture was given by Klara Härgestam, a PhD candidate in Rhetoric at Örebro University, on the polarizing forest debate and the attemt to understand the strong emotions tied to the forest.

 We need to open our eyes to how something as human as a debate between different people also has ecological effects.

 After the lecture, a brief Q&A session took place, focusing largely on which actors actually benefit from a polarized debate, as well as the fact that different actors in the debate hold varying degrees of power.
-Härgestam's visit to Bildmuseet is her second visit to Umeå at the invitation of Future Forests, following her presentation in the Forest Social Lecture Series
+Härgestam's visit to Bildmuseet is her second visit to Umeå by invitation of Future Forests, following her presentation in the Forest Social Lecture Series